Skorpios: Rybolovlev long term lease

-In April 2013, Ekaterina Rybolovleva, the 24-year-old daughter of Russian oligarch Dmitry Rybolovlev bought through her trust from Athina Onassis a group of companies for $153 million.
+In April 2013, Ekaterina Rybolovleva, the 24-year-old daughter of Russian oligarch Dmitry Rybolovlev, bought a group of companies from Athina Onassis for $153 million from her trust.
 The assets included a long term lease to Skorpios and its smaller islet, Sparti.
 Beginning in October 2018 and with a completion date of 2020, Rybolovleva began developing a 10,000 m2 luxury resort on Skorpios for a total investment estimated at €184 million.
 The island is a Natura 2000 protected area with no more than 5% of its area to be developed.
 The Greek government is yet to confirm the legality of the purchase.
 An investigation is underway, as Giannis Mihelakis (a New Democracy MP) raised the question in the Greek parliament.
 Specifically, Onassis stated in his will that the island would remain in the family as long as they could afford to cover its maintenance expenses.
 According to the will, if his descendants could not cover the expenses, the island would be donated either to the now defunct Olympic Airlines or to the state.